AndreGPilakis/Servian-tech-test-app/README.md

 ```
 Do note the -s flag.
 If you do not have the -s flag here it will ruin the databse as it will drop the tables and attempt to re-create them which we do not have the permissions for. the-s flag MUST be used. see [issue #29](https://github.com/servian/TechTestApp/issues/29) for more info.

-## Task F and G
-See d/hd task branch for what was attempted.